, which has IiLearning Music with Technology

 Band-In-A-Box: This is the original computer program for the Mac or PC that plays chords along with you as you practice your songs.
 It’s about $80 and has been so overloaded with features through the years, it’s more than you really need.
 I’ve uploaded about 150 fiddle tunes to save you the typing.

 Slow Down software: For learning from recordings, many students like to slow down the music.
-You can do this from the Windows Media Player 9 or higher.
-There is a menu item called “enhancements” and a selection “play speed setting” that, when checked, allows slower speeds (up to half speed) to be selected without changing pitch.
-There is a dedicated program called Transcribe! that will also slow down music with much more control than the Windows Media Player.
-It also allows you to change the pitch so you can fine tune old recordings for play along, and it has a Karaoke feature that mostly removes the vocals so you can hear backup instruments better.
+I use a dedicated program called Transcribe!.
+It allows you to change the pitch so you can fine tune old recordings for play along, and it has a Karaoke feature that mostly removes the vocals so you can hear backup instruments better.
 It works on both Windows and Macs and you can save the files with all the changes. $50.
-Also popular, with the same features is The Amazing Slowdowner, which has a smart[hone version.
+Also popular, with the most of the same features is The Amazing Slowdowner, which has a smart[hone version.

 Audio Capture software: AllMyMusic Wondershare: This captures and makes a sound file from anything your computer plays.
 You can record a song from YouTube or Spotify onto your computer so you can play it back with any audio or slowdown software.
 I find this very useful with students that find something on YouTube they need help with.